Stage presentation is always fun, as you will be showcasing your talent in front of the audience who are there to listen

 How to overcome the fear of stage: For First Timer

-Stage fright or commonly known as performance anxiety, which is a very common phobia that happens when we have to perform in front of public, camera or give a self-presentation.
+Stage fright or commonly known as performance anxiety, which is a very common phobia that happens when we have to perform in front of the public, camera or give a self-presentation.
 Many successful and famous people like David Brenner, Richard Lewis and much more had stage fright. <Source>

 Know your audience:

 This is the most critical aspect of your presentation, as this will help you to select the right topic & tone for your presentation.
 You can ask the organizer about the demographic of the audience or ask them what kind of topics resonate well with the audience.
-If it’s a yearly event, usually organizer knows what works better.
+If it’s a yearly event, usually the organizer knows what works better.

 Once you have understood your audience needs & demographics, the next step is to select the topic.

 Choosing the topic:

 When selecting the topic, you need to keep few things in mind:

 - Are you an expert or can you deliver the message better than anyone?